Protecting Your Rights

 United Nations Convention on the Rights of the Child (UNCRC)

-The Equal Opportunity Act 1984 is to promote equal opportunity for all South Australians.
-It aims to prevent discrimination against people and to give them a fair chance to take part in school life, work life and community life.
+The Equal Opportunity Act 1984 promotes equal opportunity for all South Australians.
+It aims to prevent discrimination and give everyone a fair chance to take part in school, work and community life.

 The Fair Work Act (2009)

-All workers are protected by law against discrimination on a range of grounds including age, gender and race.
-The Fair Work Act outlines the rights of all people in South Australia who are working.
-If you are a young person who is unsure of your rights at work, please read the following link.
+Workers are protected by law against discrimination on a range of grounds including age, gender and race.
+The Fair Work Act 2009 outlines the rights of all working people working.
+If you are a young person who is unsure of your rights at work find out more about them here:

-The Australian Consumer Law and The Fair Trading Act (1987)
+The Australian Consumer Law and Fair Trading Act (1987)

 The Australian Consumer Law (ACL) is the national law that protects consumers from unfair and unsafe business practices when buying goods and services.
 The Fair Trading Act (1987) is the state legislation that protects all consumers.
 Businesses must work within federal and state fair trading laws to make sure they treat their customers (including children and young people) and other businesses, fairly at all times.

 Residential Tenancies Act (1995)

 If you are a young person who is renting a property in South Australia, you and the property manager or owner, have certain responsibilities you commit to undertaking throughout the period of your tenancy.
-Knowing your rights and responsibilities and the property managers/owners are important and are outlined in the Residential Tenancies Act (1995).
+Knowing your rights and responsibilities, along with those of the property managers/owners is important.
+They are all outlined in South Australia’s Residential Tenancies Act (1995).

 Victims of Crime Act (2001)

-The Victims of Crime Act (2001) outlines the principles to govern the treatment of victims of crime in the criminal justice system.
-If something has happened to you and you are unsure about what your rights are please click the following links there is also a summary you can read.
+The Victims of Crime Act (2001) outlines the principles which govern the treatment of victims of crime in our criminal justice system.
+If something has happened to you and you are unsure about what your rights as a victim are, then follow the links below to find out: